xcp-ng/xcp-ng-org/docs/intro.md

 Visit the [main website](https://xcp-ng.org) to learn more.
 Latest updates are published on [our blog](https://xcp-ng.org/blog), don't miss any announcement there!

 :::tip
 Discover the growing network around XCP-ng and Xen Orchestra, collectively known as the [Vates Stack](https://vates.tech).
-Visit our [ecosystem page to explore](project/ecosystem) our current partnerships and certification opportunities.
+Visit the [ecosystem page](https://docs.vates.tech/ecosystems/xcp-ng-ecosystem) at the Vates VMS documentation to explore our current partnerships and certification opportunities.
 Interested in joining?
 We’d love to [hear from you](https://vates.tech/contact)!
 :::

 ## ⚙️ General design